puckfried/student-repo-checker/README.md

 ### Preparation
-- Add the github account names of your students inside the `usersArr`
+- Add the github account names of your students inside the `usersArr` and in line 45 add your classroom in the url
 - make the script executable
 - if you llike make it globally available to start it from everywhere or copy it inside a folder where you wanne have the cloned repos and start from there